trc492/FrcProgrammingClass/README.md

-# FrcProgrammingClass
+# TrcAdvancedProgrammingClass
-FRC Programming Class: Teaching you how to program an FRC robot using our Titan Robotics Framework library.
+TRC Advanced Programming Class: Teaching you how to program a robot for FTC or FRC competition using our Titan Robotics Framework library.
 It showcases features and capabilities of our library.